puppetlabs/puppet-docs/source/pe/3.2/external_ca.markdown

 - `/etc/puppetlabs/puppetdb/ssl/private.pem` (replace with a copy of the PuppetDB server's private key)
 - `/etc/puppetlabs/puppetdb/ssl/public.pem` (replace with a copy of the PuppetDB server's certificate)

-The PuppetDB server also runs the puppet agent service to configure itself, and the PuppetDB service re-uses the certificate and private key issued to puppet agent on that node.
-You can do the same when replacing the certificates, or you can give PuppetDB its own certificate.
+>**Important: Shared Certificate and Security Credentials**
+>
+>In Puppet Enterprise, the PuppetDB service uses a copy of the puppet agent's private key and certificate.
+If you have a split install, you will first replace the puppet agent's private key and certificate on the PuppetDB server (`/etc/puppetlabs/puppet/ssl/private_keys/<certname>.pem` and `/etc/puppetlabs/puppet/ssl/certs/<certname>.pem`) and copy them over to the PuppetDB SSL directories listed above.

 ###Locating PE MCollective Certificates and Security Credentials